 MECOPP organised a programme of short breaks for carers and the cared for from the Gypsy/Traveller community in Scotland.

 These breaks promoted positive well-being, reduced isolation, increased confidence and the potential to realise personal ambitions as well as increasing knowledge of carer support.

 We provided a unique timeshare experience where with one click, parents can choose regular weekly or monthly 2 hour breaks to discover something new or just relax and recuperate.
 Safe in the knowledge their young people are making new friends and learning life skills.

-To support the continuation of a fully managed, all-inclusive annual multi-sport, pan-disability residential sports camp held at Badaguish Activity Centre.
-The camps are three days long, very positive and intensive for participants and a great chance for carer respite sustained through increased activity.
+We delivered an all-inclusive annual multi-sport, pan disability residential sports camp held at Badaguish Activity Centre.
+The camp was for four days long, very positive and intensive for participants and a great chance for carer respite sustained directly through time away at camp.

 We hosted a Family Camp in Scotland for families of children with a serious life-limiting illness/disability.
 Camp was based at Tulliallan Police College, Fife from 26th – 28th April 2019 inclusive, (3 days, 2 nights).

 Camp provided respite and fun for carers and children alike.

 We provided two breaks for groups of children with cancer and leukaemia and their families, one to Haggerston Castle Family Caravan Park and another to Hilton Coylumbridge near Aviemore.

 This allowed them to relax and have fun as a family but also to meet others in the same situation as them.